-The probability of the different environments as a function of redshift is displayed in figure~\ref{fig:proba} which was already partially described in section~\ref{gaussian} for the Gaussian case.
-We now focus on the solid lines which represent the Gram-Charlier correction described in this section.
+The probabilities of the different environments as functions of redshift are displayed in Fig.~\ref{fig:proba}; these were already partially described in section~\ref{gaussian} for the Gaussian case.
+We now focus on the solid lines, which represent the Gram-Charlier correction described in this section.
 For every environment, redshift, and smoothing scale, the results obtained with the Gram-Charlier always improve the prediction over the Gaussian case.
-The agreement between the simulation and our non-linear model is exquisite.
-Only at the most non-linear scales (very low redshift and small smoothing scale), the predictions start to become slightly different from the measurements although the NLO correction always improves upon the Gaussian case.
-We can also look at the probability of voids, walls, filaments, and knots as a function of the threshold in figure~\ref{fig:G_P} which was also already partially described in section~\ref{gaussian}.
+The agreement between the simulation and our non-linear model is almost perfect; only at the most non-linear scales (very low redshift and small smoothing scale) do the predictions start to become slightly different from the measurements, although the NLO correction always improves upon the Gaussian case.
+We can also look at the abundance of voids, walls, filaments, and knots as a function of the threshold in Fig.~\ref{fig:G_P}, which was also already partially described in section~\ref{gaussian}.
 We see that the Gram-Charlier correction not only improves the prediction over the Gaussian case but provides us with an extremely accurate prediction at all the relevant thresholds and for almost the whole spectrum of field values.
-Let us look at the contribution of each function that appears in our Gram-Charlier expansion: $s_{(E)}(\lambda_{\rm th})$, $u_{(E)}(\lambda_{\rm th})$ and $v_{(E)}(\lambda_{\rm th})$ in equation~\eqref{eq:gc_env} as shown in figure~\ref{fig:suv}.
-One can note that $S_3$ is always larger than $U_3$ and $V_3$, implying that $s(\lambda_\text{th})$ is typically the dominant correction to the Gaussian case (and is actually related to the non-linear evolution of the threshold).
+Let us look at the contribution of each function that appears in our Gram-Charlier expansion: $s_{(E)}(\lambda_{\rm th})$, $u_{(E)}(\lambda_{\rm th})$, and $v_{(E)}(\lambda_{\rm th})$ in Eq.~\eqref{eq:gc_env} as shown in Fig.~\ref{fig:suv}.
+We note that $S_3$ is always larger than $U_3$ and $V_3$, implying that $s(\lambda_\text{th})$ is typically the dominant correction to the Gaussian case (and is actually related to the non-linear evolution of the threshold).
 This is the reason why our Gaussian model for the evolution of the cosmic web abundances already gives a fairly accurate prescription.
 The higher-order non-linear corrections are then modulated by the functions $s,u,v$ depending on the chosen threshold.